-Observers who wish to correct for telluric features or flux calibrate their spectra need to supply a standard star OB.
+Observers who wish to correct for telluric features or flux calibrate their spectra with a standard star need to supply a standard star OB.
 Observing time needed to execute telluric or spectro-photometric standard stars is charged to the observer and must be accounted in the amount of time requested during Phase 1.